Demolition's Path of Destruction

 Though they were initially managed by “Luscious” Johnny V, the bruisers ditched the loud New Yorker for the subdued, yet devious Mr. Fuji.
 It was a match made in heaven (possibly hell), as Fuji passed on all of his tricks to Ax and Smash, giving their brutal brawling style a cunning new edge.

 It wasn’t long before Demolition had titles around their waists as the pair bulldozed through Strike Force, Tito Santana and Rick Martel, at WrestleMania IV to capture the World Tag Team Championships.
-Ax and Smash went on to dominate WWE as champions for the next 478 days — a record that stands to this day.
+Ax and Smash went on to dominate WWE as champions for the next 478 days — a record that stood for 28 years until until it was surpassed by The New Day's 484-day tenure in 2015-16.

 When their final reign as champions ended, Ax left, paring Demolition down to a duo once again.
 Looking to regain some of their former success, Smash and Crush reunited with Mr. Fuji briefly before exiting WWE in 1991.